Every Home Should Have One

-The overall concept is in direct ridicule of the then ongoing campaign by Mary Whitehouse on gratuitous sex in advertising and other fields.
-Certain sections such as the parish council watching entire programmes by which they are offended by to count the offensive incidents, parodies Mary Whitehouse's infamous behaviour of the time.
+The film ridicules the then ongoing campaign organised by Mary Whitehouse against gratuitous sex in British entertainment and advertising.

 Plot

 An advertising man is assigned by his boss to come up with a sexy new image for Mrs McLaughlin's Frozen Porridge.
 While his wife runs a clean-up-TV campaign organized by the local vicar, he has an affair with the au-pair girl.

 The overall concept is that adverts play out before their lives connecting to the products to hand.

 The various porridge advertising campaigns get more and more extreme: the most relevant being the Goldilocks and the Three Bears campaign.
 This leads to a secondary campaign to search for "Miss Goldilocks".